UNC-Libraries/SCTS-Documentation/Style Guide.md

 - :smiley: `<title render="doublequote">How the West Was Won</title>:` _Missionary Society, Raleigh, 1966_

-You may want to use the subordination model cited above when you want to list genre and dates for some folders and genre with modifying information for other folders.
-For example, a series may contain correspondence, 1901-1956; speeches for which you have both titles and dates; and miscellaneous other items.
-Remembering that you use a simple comma before locations and before dates, the folder list would look like this:

-- :smiley: _Correspondence, 1903-1956_

-- :smiley: _Speech: `<title render="doublequote">How I Spent My Summer Vacation</title>,` Raleigh, 1922_

 - :smiley: _Speech: `<title render="doublequote">How the West Was Won</ title>:` Civitan Club, Chapel Hill, 1960_

-Use the Last name, First name format:

-- :smiley: _Clark, Septima Poinsette_

 ### Commas